petaflot/scadlib/README.md

 # scadlib

-A pretty straightforward library that makes OpenSCAD s little less of a pain to use
+A pretty straightforward library that makes OpenSCAD s little less of a pain to use and includes a few goodies

 Dependencies on other libs: